|Nation||United States of America (USA)|

 |Launch Date and Time||Feb.
 17, 1965 / 17:05:00 UT|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 12|

 |Scientific Instruments||1.
 Imaging System (Six TV Cameras)|

 Feb.
 17, 1965: Launch

 Feb.
 20, 1965: Spacecraft crashed on the Moon

 As successful as its predecessor, NASA's Ranger 8 returned 7,137 high-resolution photographs of the lunar surface prior to impact on the Moon at 09:57:37 UT Feb.
 20, 1965.

-Unlike Ranger 7, however, Ranger 8 turned on its cameras about eight minutes earlier to return pictures with resolution comparable to Earth-based telescopes (for calibration and comparison purposes).
+Unlike Ranger 7, however, Ranger 8 turned on its cameras about eight minutes earlier to capture pictures with resolution comparable to Earth-based telescopes (for calibration and comparison purposes).

-Ranger 8 impacted at 2 degrees 43 minutes north latitude and 24 degrees 38 minutes east longitude, just 15 miles (24 kilometers) from its intended target point in the equatorial region of the Sea of Tranquility, an area that Apollo mission planners were particularly interested in studying as a possible landing site for future crewed missions.
+The landing site was just 15 miles (24 kilometers) from its intended target in the equatorial region of the Sea of Tranquility, an area that Apollo mission planners were particularly interested in studying as a possible landing site for future crewed missions.